Skip To Main Content

 The success of our school bond projects is a testament to the collaborative efforts of various stakeholders, including educators, administrators, parents, students, and community members.
 Together, we've worked towards a common goal of delivering the best possible educational facilities for the benefit of all.

-IMPORTANT: Measure M, approved in 2020, allocated $325 million towards facility investments; however, our district still faces over $2.5 billion in additional facility requirements.
+Measure M, approved in 2020, allocated $325 million towards facility investments; however, our district still faces over $2.5 billion in additional facility requirements.
+Measure H, approved in 2024, allocated $500 million towards that continuous need.